jsjessen/prand/README.md

     c) Make matrix M
     d) Make identity matrix
     e) Make an array of size n filled with M's, except the first element is an identity matrix
+    f) Use parallel prefix
+    g) Have each proc perform serial computation on its block
+    h) Gather the random numbers to rank 0

-    x) Output: Array of n random numbers (call and print to stdout)
+    i) Output an array of n random numbers (call and print to stdout)
+6) Compare to serial random number generator
+7) Debug
+8) Analyze the performance between srand and prand
+9) Produce report
+10) Submit

 =======================================================================